AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 It's a relatively new product and there are a lot of rough edges, especially for out-of-browser scenarios.
 One of the roughest ones in my experience has been documentation for out-of-browser scenarios and this is the reason for my blog posts, to document my findings and hopefully help some people that may be interested in this subject.

 ## Why would we want to run WebAssembly outside of a browser?
-For out of browser scenarios, one of it's main advantage is that it provides system level access without compromising on security.
+For out of browser scenarios, one of its main advantage is that it provides system level access without compromising on security.
 This is done through WASI, the Web Assembly System Interface.
 [WASI](https://wasi.dev/) is a collection of C-like functions that provide access to functionality such as `fd_read`, `rand`, `fd_write`, threads (WIP), in a safe way.

 Here are a few scenarios where you would be able to use web-assembly outside of a browser:
 * A scripting language for a video game.